Welcome to today's edition of the Rush 24-7 podcast.

 Does Newsweek arrive defaced?

-Yeah, but uh I've never heard that.
+Yeah, but I've never heard that.

 Dear Rush, this is Chris Knox in Northern California.

-Spread out your blanket, and then when it's time to leave, you pick up your towel only to find out you've been laying on tarballs all afternoon.
+I guess you've never gone to some of the Southern California beaches, spread out your blanket, and then when it's time to leave, you pick up your towel only to find out you've been laying on tar balls all afternoon.

-Ruin your Disneyland towel, too.
+Ruined your Disneyland towel, too.

 But this never happened to you.

-Uh Chris, I've been to Southern California beaches, and I wouldn't lay down on one of those things if my life depended on it.
+Chris, I've been to Southern California beaches, and I wouldn't lay down on one of those things if my life depended on it.

 I walked around on one once, and I couldn't believe I was doing it.